 The Facility is a five-year agreement with standard commercial terms as are customary in agreements of this nature.
 Subject only to interest breakage costs, MRDM may repay the Facility at any time, with no adverse penalties.
 The Corporation has granted Macquarie Bank 20 million common share purchase warrants at an exercise price of Cdn\$0.40 per warrant for a period of three years.
 The fair value of these warrants was estimated at \$3,256,109 using a Black-Scholes model.
-In addition, MRDM has granted Macquarie Bank a call option on 10,000 ounces of gold exercisable at \$2,000 per ounce for a three year period from the date of commencement of operations (the "Gold Options").
+In addition, MRDM has granted Macquarie Bank a call option on 10,000 ounces of gold exercisable at \$2,000 per ounce for a three year period from the date of commencement of operations (the "Gold Option A").
 The Gold Options had a fair value of \$1,400,000 liability on the date of grant.
-Total cost of debt issuance amounted to \$7,097,513, which includes \$1.8 million fee to Macquarie and \$0.7 million of other costs.
+Total cost of debt issuance amounted to \$7,097,513, which includes \$1,800,000 fee to Macquarie and \$641,404 of other costs.
 The Corporation acts as a guarantor of MRDM's obligations under the Facility and related derivative contracts until such time as project completion is achieved as defined under the terms of the Facility.

-On August 28, 2013, the Facility was amended as follows:
+On August 28, 2013, the Corporation entered into an agreement with Macquarie Bank to amend the Facility as follows:

-- a) Extension of time to meet the \$8,500,000 scheduled repayment that is due to be made under Tranche 1 and the \$500,000 scheduled repayment that is due to be made under Tranche 2 of the facility on December 31, 2013 to December 31, 2014; - b) MRDM granted Macquarie Bank options to acquire 10,000 ounces of gold at \$1,600 per ounce for a three year period from the date of commencement of operations; and - c) A reduction in the strike price of the original Gold options to acquire 10,000 ounces from \$2,000 to \$1,600 per ounce.
+- a) MRDM granted Macquarie Bank Gold options (the "Gold Option B") to acquire 10,000 ounces of gold at \$1,600 per ounce for a three year period from the date of commencement of operations; and - b) A reduction in the strike price of the previous Gold Option A to acquire 10,000 ounces of gold from \$2,000 to \$1,600 per ounce for a three year period to \$1,600 per ounce.

-The amended Gold Options had a fair value of \$1,525,000 liability on the date of the amendment (Note 17).
-Total cost of amended debt issuance amounted to \$2,141,769, which includes the increase in fair value of original 10,000 ounces of gold and the fair value of the options for the additional 10,000 ounces of gold, and \$0.4 million of other costs and have been netted against the Facility balance.
+The additional Gold Option B had a fair value of \$1,525,000 liability on the date of the amendment and the previously issued Gold Option A has an additional fair value of \$805,000 on the day of amendment.
+Total cost of amended debt issuance amounted to \$2,378,200 which includes the increase in fair value of original 10,000 ounces of gold and the fair value of the options for the additional 10,000 ounces of gold, and \$48,200 of other costs and have been netted against the Facility balance.
 The cost of the amendment offset the carrying value of the Facility as such extension was determined to be a modification rather than an extinguishment for accounting purposes.

-As a result of delays in the completion of the construction at the RDM Project, Mineração Riacho dos Machados Ltda. ("MRDM"), as borrower, and the Corporation (as guarantor) have defaulted on certain covenants imposed under the Facility arrangement with Macquarie Bank.
-Due to the Forbearance Agreement all deferred debt issuance costs have been written off resulting in deferred financing costs of \$7,256,424 and \$9,239,282 for three and nine months ended September 30, 2013, respectively.
+As a result of delays in the completion of the construction at the RDM Project, MRDM, as borrower, and the Corporation (as guarantor) have defaulted on certain covenants under the Facility arrangement with Macquarie Bank.
+These covenants relate to financial and operation, including delays in commencement of production and unplanned cost overruns.
+Due to the Forbearance Agreement all deferred debt issuance costs have been written off to Mine Development assets, resulting in deferred financing costs of \$9,475,713 for the year ended December 31, 2013.

-As at September 30, 2013, the principal balance outstanding on the Facility was \$90,000,000.
-Interest accrued during the three and nine months ended September 30, 2013 was \$1,206,384 and \$2,181,695, respectively.
-Commitment fees at 1.5% for the three and nine months ended September 30, 2013 were \$9,021 and \$305,438 respectively.
-Interest paid for the three and nine months ended September 30, 2013 were \$1,041,001 and \$1,535,407, respectively.
+As at December 31, 2013, the principal balance outstanding on the Facility was \$120,000,000.
+Interest accrued during the year ended December 31, 2013 was \$2,738,454.
+Commitment fees and facility fees for the year ended December 31, 2013 were \$305,438 and \$1,500,000, respectively.
+Interest paid for the year ended December 31, 2013 was \$1,961,032.